-This school is a learning and connected community, where student needs are placed at the forefront of every decision made.
+Student needs are placed at the forefront of every decision made.
 Our commitment to this includes implementing evidence-based programs that pursue excellence to ensure that all students achieve and strive for greatness at the level of which they are capable.
-At Donnybrook District High School, we are inspiring our students towards limitless possibilities for progress and achievement through our 2023-2025 Business Plan and subsequent Operational Plans.
+We invest significant measures in academic support programs with Literacy and Numeracy intervention provided to both Primary and Secondary students.